Seirdy/seirdy.one/content/posts/website-best-practices.md

 Leveraging containment and `content-visibility` is a progressive enhancement, so there aren't any serious implications for older browsers.
 I use `content-visibility` to defer rendering off-screen entries in my archives.
 Doing so allows me to serve long archive pages instead of resorting to pagination, with page-length limited only by download size.
 In my tests using Lighthouse with Chromium Devtools' simulated CPU throttling,[^11] this article rendered faster _with_ containment-enabled CSS than without any custom stylesheets at all.

-Using containment for content at the end of the page is relatively safe.
-Using it for content earlier in the page risks introducing [layout shifts](#layout-shifts).
+Using `content-visibility` for content at the end of the page is relatively safe.
+Using it for content earlier in the page risks introducing minor [layout shifts](#layout-shifts) and scrollbar-jumping.
 Eliminate the layout shifts by calculating a value for the `contain-intrinsic-size` property. {{<mention-work itemtype="TechArticle">}}{{<cited-work url="https://www.terluinwebdesign.nl/en/css/calculating-contain-intrinsic-size-for-content-visibility/" name="Calculating 'contain-intrinsic-size' for 'content-visibility'" extraName="headline">}}, by {{<indieweb-person first-name="Thijs" last-name="Terluin" url="https://www.terluinwebdesign.nl/en/author/thijs-terluin/" org="Teluin Webdesign" org-url="https://www.terluinwebdesign.nl/en/" itemprop="author">}}{{</mention-work>}}, is a comprehensive guide to calculating intrinsic size values.
+The scrollbar is less likely to jump around noticeably on extra-long pages, so sufficient page-length could let you get away with setting `contain-intrinsic-size` to a rough estimate.

 ### Performance of assistive technologies